Biography of the Director

 M.Ag.
 Director of Research

 He later gained hands-on experience while housing birds indoors for five years in a converted warehouse.
-He founded HARI in 1985 in idyllic Rigaud, Quebec and applied his practical avian design knowledge to create a state-of-the-art facility.
-Over the course of the next 25 years, HARI gained a worldwide reputation for its ongoing studies into captive breeding, maintenance and nutrition of companion birds.
+He founded HARI in 1985 in Rigaud, Quebec and applied his practical avian design knowledge to create a state-of-the-art facility.
+Over the course of the next 30+ years, HARI has gained a worldwide reputation for its ongoing studies into captive breeding, maintenance and nutrition of companion birds.
 Current areas of study include disease control, pair bonding, nutrition, early parrot education, and the influence of temperature, humidity and light cycles on breeding.

 A firm believer in sharing his knowledge and experiences, he has published dozens of papers relating to the work at HARI, including egg incubation, oil and nutrition, formulated diets, husbandry and sanitation disease control, cage design, ventilation, and pediatric care.
 Many of his papers have been presented at most of the avicultural conferences held in the USA, Canada and Australia.